The Best Small Business Accounting Software of 2018

 Freelancers get unlimited invoicing for an unlimited number of vendors and customers.
 You can track your income and expenses, scan receipts with your iPhone or Android device, connect your bank accounts, create financial reports, and more.

-It’s important to note that Wave Financial’s accounting app has a few limitations.
-It doesn’t track inventory—one of the reasons why we recommend this product for service-based small businesses.
+It’s important to note that Wave Financial’s accounting app has a few limitations, especially compared to Quickbooks Online.
+Wave doesn’t track inventory—one of the reasons why we recommend this product for service-based small businesses.
 Also, you can’t track your billable hours, which can be a problem if you want to link hours to specific invoices.

 Another hurdle that can frustrate small-business owners?
 Wave only offers customer support via email.
 So if you’re used to getting help from a live person, the Wave accounting app may not be right for you.